Support Centre

 • the core activities of the controller or the processor consist of processing operations which, by virtue of their nature, their scope, and/or their purposes, require regular and systematic monitoring of data subjects; or

-• the core activities of the controller or the processor consist of processing on a large scale of special categories of data or personal data relating to criminal convictions and offences.
+• the core activities of the controller or the processor consist of processing on a large scale of special categories of data or personal data relating to criminal convictions and offenses.

-With regard to the DPO's required qualifications, he/she shall be designated on the basis of professional qualities and, in particular, expert knowledge and experience of data protection law and practices and the ability to fulfil the relevant tasks.
+With regard to the DPO's required qualifications, they shall be designated on the basis of professional qualities and, in particular, expert knowledge and experience of data protection law and practices and the ability to fulfill the relevant tasks.
 The DPO may be employed by the controller or processor, or fulfill the tasks on the basis of a contract.

 Additionally, the controller/processor must publish the contact details of the DPO and submit them to the Poverenik (Article 56(10) of the Law).